BruceEckel/WinterTechForum-hugo/content/lightning/index.md

 6. **Connection**.
 They let other people at the conference know more about you, and are good ways to start more conversations.

-We have a projector and screen available, but you're free to bring any other presentation aids you'd like.
+The King Room has a TV monitor, but you're free to bring any other presentation aids you'd like.

 In the past we've captured talks and posted them on YouTube.
 Let us know ahead